byronsharman/byronsharman.com/src/lib/assets/markdown/blogs/website-takeaways.md

 date: 1753468934
 description: Refactoring means learning lots of little things.
 ---
+> **Note:** Only a few weeks after writing this, I redesigned the homepage
+> again, and a lot of this is already out of date.
+That said, it took only a
+> couple days versus the month that this post covers, so the refactoring
+> clearly paid off!

 This summer, I've gone on a rampant refactoring spree, leaving hardly a file in my website's source code untouched.
 It started with a redesign, prompted by a realization that my homepage wasn't as clean as I thought.